chasecee/tv.local/README.md

 RD: Mini TV Player

 Overview:
 A self-contained Raspberry Pi Zero 2 W display that plays looping video content on a 2" SPI LCD.
 Users upload MP4 files via a web UI hosted at http://tv.local/.
 Videos are automatically converted into frame images for smooth playback.
+The application can be deployed as a standalone binary for improved reliability and resilience against power loss.

 ⸻